xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-009.md

 }
 ```

 As an example, the following two rectangles are drawn in the following order: green rectangle shadow, green rectangle, red rectangle shadow, red rectangle.
+If we follow the previous idea of merging the two shadows and the two rectangle bodies into two separate batches of drawings, we won't be able to get the shadows of the red rectangles to cast on the green rectangles.
+So when using it, we need to set `batchable = false` for the rectangles with shadows

 ```js eval code=false
 $icCanvas3 = call(() => {